 19. Horn of Plenty Mushrooms

-Horn of Plenty Mushrooms or species Craterellus cornucopiodes is a type of fungus that produces fruit bodies that resemble black or purple-black "ears" or spines on the soil.
+Horn of Plenty Mushrooms or species Craterellus cornucopiodes produces fruit bodies that resemble black or purple-black "ears" or spines on the soil.
 The Horn of Plenty can be found in grassy fields, pastures, and lawns.
-It's related to the chanterelle, and it is frequently confused for this species.
+It's related to the chanterelle and frequently confused for this species.
 As with most mushrooms, there are several look-alikes, so caution should be used when identifying them.

 - In terms of their appearance, they have a deep black color that looks almost blue in some lighting.
 The center of the Horn of Plenty is usually hollow and it can grow to be 4-8 inches tall. under bright light conditions and has been described as looking like an "antler in black velvet."